M64GitHub/kr00tf1sh/README.md

 #### Foreword and setting the scene
 Back in the early 2000s I did a lot of virus related research.
 My focus around 2005 went on to gnu/linux systems in this regard.
 Around that time was probably the peak of 'reverse code engineering' sites and communities.
-A lot of them had been taken down already, most notably http://www.anticrack.de , but one of the most advanced ones was still highly active (http://www.woodman.com, where I was sysadmin for years, and initiated the linux RCE forum there).
+A lot of them had been taken down already, most notably http://www.anticrack.de , but one of the most advanced ones was still highly active: http://www.woodman.com, where I was sysadmin for years, and initiated the linux RCE forum there.

 ***Reverse code engineering on linux platforms*** was not so much seen as an important skill to many, a typical argument would have been: "but there is the source code available".
 Keeping it short here, of course **static binary analysis** is a necessary skill